 INTERESTING THINGS FOR GROWNUPS

-Book cover of Absence and author photo with abstract background
+Image of book cover and author photo with abstract background

 Info & Booking

-Book cover of Absence and author photo with abstract background
+Image of book cover and author photo with abstract background

 Works In Progress – Prose Open Mic Evening

-Join us at Caper for our brand new, monthly, spoken-word open mic night!
-Run by local authors (and Caper staff), and designed to create an encouraging, creative, inclusive space for writers who want to share their prose works in progress – across all genres.
+Join us at Caper for the fifth (autumn edition) of our monthly spoken-word open mic nights.
+These evenings are run by local authors (and Caper staff), and are designed to be an encouraging, creative, inclusive space for writers who want to share their prose works in progress, across all genres.

-Join us at Caper for our brand new, monthly, spoken-word open mic night!
-Run by local authors (and Caper staff), and designed to create an encouraging, creative, inclusive space for writers who want to share their prose works in progress – across all genres.
+Join us at Caper for the fifth (autumn edition) of our monthly spoken-word open mic nights.
+These evenings are run by local authors (and Caper staff), and are designed to be an encouraging, creative, inclusive space for writers who want to share their prose works in progress, across all genres.

 Info & Booking

-Book cover of Afterword and author photo with abstract background
+Image of book cover and author photo with abstract background

 Info & Booking

-Book cover of Next Crisis and author photo with abstract background
+Image of book cover and author photo with abstract background

 Info & Booking

-Book cover of Death of an Englishman and author photo with abstract background
+Image of book cover and author photo with abstract background

 Info & Booking

-Book cover of Every Man and author photo with abstract background
+Image of book cover and author photo with abstract background

 Info & Booking

-Book cover of Absence and author photo with abstract background
+Image of book cover and author photo with abstract background

 Info & Booking

-Book cover of The Rush and author photo with abstract background
+Image of book cover and author photo with abstract background

 Info & Booking

-Book cover of the authors' books and author photos with abstract background
+Image of book cover and author photo with abstract background

 Info & Booking

-Book cover of Life Cycle of A Moth and author photo with abstract background
+Image of book cover and author photo with abstract background

 Info & Booking

-Book cover of Life Cycle of A Moth and author photo with abstract background
+Image of book cover and author photo with abstract background

 Info & Booking

-Book cover of Mind Over Murder and author photo with abstract background
+Image of book cover and author photo with abstract background

 Info & Booking